 CS PhD @ USC ✌️

-The main problem I'm trying to solve is the integration of AI systems into human workflows—specifically, answering the question: "What is the core part of a task that AI cannot do, and how can AI assist humans in doing that?"
-Helping humans tackle the hardest parts of their jobs—with AI as a consultant—is the overarching meta-goal of my current research.
+The main problem I'm trying to explore is the challenges and solutions for integration of AI systems into human workflows.
+Specifically, I'm more interested in answering the question: "What is the core part of a task that AI cannot do, and how can AI assist humans in doing that?"
 To address this, I've explored several domains where large language models (LLMs) have been introduced but face full-integration challenges.
-These include software developers trusting code agents for programming, strategic decision-making in the board game Diplomacy, patients navigating conflicting medical advice, users with different knowledge backgrounds asking factual questions and researchers looking for scientific discussions in social media.
+These include software developers interacting with the code agents, strategic strategic decision-maker who use AI advisors, patients navigating conflicting medical advice, users with different knowledge backgrounds asking questions.

 You can find some of my publications below: